ARM-software/psa-api/doc/crypto/api/keys/management.rst

         This function is intended for scenarios where key material is provided outside the |API|, and the application needs to use such keys within the |API| framework.

-        The function does not allow registering keys that are not already provided by the implementation.
+        The function only allows registering key material that is provided by the implementation.
         To import new key material, use `psa_import_key()`.

         Although the implementation verifies that the application-supplied attributes are compatible with the implementation-provided key; it is the application's responsibility to ensure correctness for attributes that are provided by the implementation.